Ashton Kutcher testified Wednesday in the “Hollywood Ripper” trial.

 The next day, when Kutcher — in the early years of That ‘70s Show — learned from police that Ellerin had been killed, “I was freaking out,” he admitted.
 He said that his fingerprints being on her door were part of his worry.

 Gargiulo, an air conditioning repairman and bouncer, was infatuated with Ellerin, prosecutors said.
-They met when he offered to change her flat tyre, which one of her friends suspected he slashed.
-Ellerin's life has been dissected since Kutcher's star rose — and she was liberally labelled in the press as Kutcher's 'girlfriend'.
-Her childhood best friend wrote a book, The Hot One: A Memoir of Friendship, Sex, and Murder, about her detailing how she was working as a stripper and using hard drugs when she was murdered.
+They met when he offered to change her flat tire, which one of her friends suspected he slashed.
+Ellerin’s life has been dissected since Kutcher’s star rose — and she was liberally labeled in the press as Kutcher’s “girlfriend."
+Her childhood best friend wrote a book, The Hot One: A Memoir of Friendship, Sex, and Murder, about her detailing how she was working as a stripper and using hardcore drugs when she was murdered.

-Gargiulo has been dubbed the Hollywood Ripper because he is also accused of killing another neighbour, Maria Bruno, by stabbing her as she slept in 2005.
-He also allegedly attacked another woman in LA in 2008, but she survived.
+Gargiulo has been dubbed the Hollywood Ripper because he is also accused of killing another neighbor, Maria Bruno, by stabbing her as she slept in 2005.
+He also allegedly attacked another woman in L.A. in 2008, but she survived.
 Prosecutors have said he had a history of stalking and attacking women he lived near.